 Residents are encouraged to complete study and training for the Registered Physicians in Vascular Interpretation (RPVI) certification during their R4 year.
 Specific goals in IR training include the ability to provide consultation, perform vascular and interventional procedures, identify and manage potential complications, provide appropriate peri-procedural care, and assist in long-term management of patients in concert with their referring physicians.

 Research opportunities are provided to all residents, often leading to presentations at one or more national conferences.
 All residents are required to complete at least 1 scholarly activity during the course of their training.
-IR/DR residents will be assigned a faculty mentor to assist with project completion, including manuscript writing and statistical analysis.
+IR-Intergrated residents will be assigned a faculty mentor to assist with project completion, including manuscript writing and statistical analysis.
 Over the course of the 5-year residency, residents will be provided with didactic content (via medical school researchers, internal faculty, or guest lecturers) on study design, biostatistics, and ethics in research.
 Statisticians are readily available in the medical school to assist residents as needed.
 Additionally, a newly formed Contract Research Organization (CRO) was recently established within the Department to assist faculty and residents with study design and implementation including prospective multicenter research as well as grant funding and Investigational Device Exemption (IDE) applications.

 During the spring of each academic year, prior to the SIR national meeting, the Division of Interventional Radiology sponsors a Resident Research Day.
 At this event, trainees will have the opportunity to present their own research to the entire faculty and training program.
 Residents also assist the attending staff in ongoing research projects to help them understand the basics of research from the initial concept through protocol design and implementation.

 The department also provides a stipend for any conference at which house-staff present their research.
-In recent years, fellows within the IR program have attended the following national conferences and residents will have the same opportunity:
+In recent years, fellows and residents within the IR program have attended the following national conferences and residents will have the same opportunity:

 - Society of Interventional Radiology (SIR)